David, Panama

 Expats, digital nomads and retirees living in David responded:

-"Like: Beaches Climate Cost of living Quality of health care Availability of skilled labor Clean water Police attitude and deportment Fresh fish, fruits and vegetables Responsibly raised beef, pork and chicken Dislike: Driving conditions, traffic Government corruption Poverty Stealing General laziness Dirt and litter Homeless cats and dogs Difficulty in communication ," said one expat.
+"Like: Beaches Climate Cost of living Quality of health care Availability of skilled labor Clean water Police attitude and deportment Fresh fish, fruits and vegetables Responsibly raised beef, pork and chicken Dislike: Driving conditions, traffic Government corruption Poverty Stealing General laziness Dirt and litter Homeless cats and dogs Difficulty in communication ," remarked one expat living in David.

 Why do people move to David?